CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 ```
 pcluster delete-cluster --cluster-name cmaq --region us-east-1
 ```

-### It takes 24 hours for the cost data to appear in the Cost Explorer.
-Once 24 hours has elapsed check the AWS Website Cost Explorer and select by tags.

 ### Verify that the cost allocation tags are visible on the head node and compute nodes using the AWS Console